 It is a beautiful building that is now Grade II listed, maintaining its tradition and integrity for years to come.

 This distinctive red brick building dates back to 1855.

 It is an Italian-styled Militia Barracks that was home to the headquarters of the 3rd King’s Own Staffordshire Rifle Regiment until 1880.
 It was then purchased and settled in trust for use by the Rifle Volunteers of Newcastle (later the Territorial Force).

 It has spent the last 20-years as the home of several small businesses, but it is an interesting footnote to the development of Newcastle-under-Lyme.

 If you’re looking for a tasty treat of an evening, there are some lovely restaurants and cafés in Newcastle-under-Lyme for you to try out during your time here as a student.

 Two standouts for us are Pasta di Piazza, a traditional Italian restaurant that offers the perfect pasta dishes and some of the best Tiramisu you’ll find on these shores.

-A great place for a date, a light-lunch or to take your parents when they are visiting.
+An excellent place for a date, a light lunch or to take your parents when they are visiting.
 The Betley Tea Rooms provide a glimpse into the tradition of England.